This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 17. Pieminister Pies at White Post

-A selection of the best of Britain’s beloved Pieminister Pies are available to order at this small bar/cafe which has an outdoor terrace with views of the canal boats.
+A selection of the best of Britain’s beloved Pieminister Pies are available to order at White Post, a small Hackney Wick cafe and bar which has an outdoor terrace with views of the canal boats.
 Choose from beef, chicken or vegetarian pie, and pair with either creamy mash, minty mushy peas or gravy!

 18. HWK Coffee & Cocktail Bar

-Given all the street art in the immediate area, you’ll often see people enjoying their coffees on the small tables immediately outside HWK soaking up the views and epic art scene; this place was made for cruisey coffee sessions.
+Reminiscent of the Shoreditch street art scene in the immediate area, you’ll often see people enjoying their coffees on the small tables immediately outside HWK soaking up the views and epic art scene; this place was made for cruisey coffee sessions.

 2023 UPDATE: Doh Life is permanently closed